-There is a lot I have learned about working in the temple in those four years, and some of it has been surprising.
+There is a lot I have learned about working in the temple in those eight years, and some of it has been surprising.
 Before, I saw temple workers differently.
 They were always so on top of things and perfect!

 I think understanding the perspective of a temple worker can benefit anyone’s time in the temple.
 So, here are six things temple workers want you to know!